thefisk/chiseldonfc/content/english/pages/charter-standard.md

 - Ensure the ongoing training and development of all club members
 - Continue work to develop existing/new facilities

-If you would like further details on the club and/or its development plan, please contact Matthew Clarke at clarke.matthew1@sky.com
+If you would like further details on the club and/or its development plan, please contact chiseldonfcsec@gmail.com